dailydotdev/docs/docs/key-features/search.md

 One of the standout features of daily.dev Search is its seamless integration with the daily.dev platform.
 This isn't just a search engine operating in isolation; it's a cohesive part of your daily.dev experience.
 Here's why this integration is such a game-changer:

 * **✨ Personalized Search Recommendations**: Ever wonder how you can find more articles and resources that align with your interests?
 As you interact with content on daily.dev—especially as you upvote articles—our platform learns about your preferences.
-This data is directly fed into daily.dev Search, offering you search recommendations that are incredibly personalized and relevant to your coding journey.
+This data is directly fed into daily.dev Search.
+All you have to do is click on the button at the top of your results.
+From there, you are offered search recommendations that are incredibly personalized and relevant to your coding journey.
 * **One Cohesive Experience**: With daily.dev Search integrated into the platform, you get everything you need in one place.
 Whether you're reading trending articles or seeking solutions to specific problems, everything is available in one place.
 It's a unified, distraction-free zone designed to enhance your productivity.
 * **Consistent Updates**: Any changes or updates made to the daily.dev platform are automatically reflected in daily.dev Search.
 This ensures that you always have access to the latest features and the most current information, all without needing to adapt to a new environment.